Cryental/VSkeleton-Kernel/README.md

 ```

 ### Warnings
-- This kernel is optimized for [Volistx Framework](https://github.com/VolistxTeam/Framework) only.
-We do not guarantee that it will work with standard laravel framework.
+- This kernel is specifically optimized for the [Volistx Framework](https://github.com/VolistxTeam/Framework) and may not be compatible with the standard Laravel framework.
+We cannot guarantee its functionality outside of Volistx.